ProvableHQ/leo/documentation/getting_started/installation.md

    ```

 :::note
-Plugin binaries such as `leo-fmt` and `leo-lsp` are released under their own crate tags (e.g. `leo-fmt-v4.1.0`, `leo-lsp-v4.1.0`).
+Plugin binaries such as `leo-fmt` and `leo-lsp` are released under their own crate tags (for example `leo-fmt-v4.1.0`, `leo-lsp-v4.1.0`).
 Download the matching plugin archives from the same [releases page](https://github.com/ProvableHQ/leo/releases).
 :::

 </TabItem>